 All you have to do is find the Windows version you want from the Product drop down and select the language from the other drop down.
 Then the x64 and x86 download buttons or a single button will become available depending on what version of Windows is selected.
 Like the other methods here, the file will then download from software-download.microsoft.com.

 Note: There’s another Windows ISO downloading tool around that was released in early 2017, called MSDN Downloader.
-This program looks nice and is quite intuitive with a built in hash checker.
+The program looks nice and is quite intuitive with a built in hash checker.
 The problem is it pulls all of its ISO images from a Russian server and not from Microsoft.
-The files may or may not be identical to the originals and you are free to use it, but please be aware the files are not coming from Microsoft’s servers.
+The files may or may not be identical to the originals and you are free to use it if you can find it, but please be aware the files are not coming from Microsoft’s servers.

 Verify The SHA1 Checksum of Your Windows ISO